Our work

 Residential care at GMHC

-The centre provides residential care and rehabilitation for up to 75 individuals living with mental health conditions, supported by a dedicated team of 20 healthcare professionals and support staff.
+The center provides residential care and rehabilitation for up to 75 individuals living with mental health conditions, supported by a dedicated team of 20 healthcare professionals and support staff.
+Care covers conditions including bipolar disorder, schizophrenia, depression, anxiety, epilepsy, psychosis and substance use disorders.4

 In a structured, supportive environment, residents and staff live, work, dine and take part in social activities together.
-Programmes are tailored to each person — counselling, medication management, skills training and family tracing — with the goal of recovery, reconnection with family, and reintegration into the community.
+Programmes are tailored to each person, from counselling and medication management to skills training and family tracing, with the goal of recovery, reconnection with family, and reintegration into the community.

-Clinical care at the Galdogob Mental Health Centre
+Female staff members at the Galdogob Mental Health Center

 Community